NuxiNL/cloudlibc/contrib/argdata-0.5/README.md

 this, is to allow substitution of file descriptors in encoded argdata.
 If the file descriptors were variable length, changing the value could involve resizing and thus re-encoding (part of) the argdata.
-Being able to substitute the these values is useful since in many cases file descriptor numbers cannot be chosen freely.
+Being able to substitute these values is useful since in many cases file descriptor numbers cannot be chosen freely.